zef-dev/convoworks-gpt/README.md

 #### Service Configuration Variables

-Two service‑level variables let you control auth and which REST APIs are active:
+This service‑level variable let you set which REST APIs are active (full list available above in the "Available Filters" section):

-**MCP_AUTH_USER_ID** (default: `0`) sets the WordPress user ID under which proxy calls run.
 **MCP_ACTIVE_REST_APIS** (default: `["convo_mcp_register_wp_posts"]`) is the list of filter names that enable specific REST‑API tools; only filters included here will be registered.

-> **Security Note:** The MCP server currently has no built‑in authentication—anyone who knows your endpoint can connect.
-If you set **MCP_AUTH_USER_ID**, calls will run under that WordPress account (which could be dangerous on a public server).
-Future releases will add Basic Auth as a quick fix and OAuth2 for full security.

 ## Functions